A Fully Discrete Nonnegativity-Preserving FEM for a Stochastic Heat Equation: Convergence of the Splitting Scheme

 \section{Convergence of the Splitting Scheme}

 We now show bounds on the second moment of the Lie-Trotter splitting scheme and show strong $L^2$-convergence to the solutions of (\ref{main_disc_eqn}) and (\ref{main_equation}).
 The method presented adapts the arguments made in Section 5 of \cite{BCU_1}.
+Here we make use of the semi-group estimates in Lemma \ref{semigroup_lemma}, whereas in \cite{BCU_1} they make use of the estimates of a discrete heat kernel.
+This also explains why \cite{BCU_1} requires a CFL-type condition, while no such condition is needed in our setting.
+Moreover, we analyse an error which is $L^2$ in probability and space and $L^\infty$ in time, whereas in \cite{BCU_1} they analyse an error which is $L^2$ in probability and discretely $L^\infty$ in time and space.
+Because of these differences, we are able to prove stronger rates and, in the case of showing moment bounds, give a simpler proof, but at the expense of having simpler noise.
 We define the piecewise constant time‐projection function $l^M:[0,T]\to\mathbb{R}$ that maps each time $t$ to the most recent time grid point $t_m$: $l^M(t):= t_m$ for $t\in[t_m,t_{m+1})$ when $m=0,...,M-1$ and $l^M(T)=T=t_M$.